 ContactEmail: m.helmer at math.ku.dk

 - My primary interest is to construct computational and theoretic tools to aid in understanding algebraic geometry and its applications.
 Broadly I am interested in algebraic geometry (theoretical, computational, and applied) and in related topics in computer algebra.
-I am particularly interested in practical methods in intersection theory, polynomial system solving and combinatorial algebraic geometry.
+I am particularly interested in practical methods in intersection theory, polynomial system solving, combinatorial algebraic geometry and real algebraic geometry.
+Recently I have been interested in applying ideas from algebraic geometry to study chemical reaction networks.

 - Martin Helmer, Bernt Ivar Utstøl Nødland.
 Polar degrees and closest points in codimension two.
 Journal of Algebra and Its Applications (2017): 1950095 Software page. arxiv link.